zzulueta/mslearn-ai-agents/Instructions/03-agent-custom-functions.md

 1. Select **Deploy** to deploy the model to your project.

-## Develop an agent with function tools
+## Develop an agent that uses function tools

 Now that you've created your project in AI Foundry, let's develop an app that implements an agent using custom function tools.